Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 27 Oktober 2025 15.37.24 UTC
+- WIB: Senin, 27 Oktober 2025 16.33.09 UTC
-- WITA: Senin, 27 Oktober 2025 16.37.24 UTC
+- WITA: Senin, 27 Oktober 2025 17.33.09 UTC
-- WIT: Senin, 27 Oktober 2025 17.37.24 UTC
+- WIT: Senin, 27 Oktober 2025 18.33.09 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: attitude
+Kategori: motivational